rotdrop/cafevdb/README.md

 CAFEVDB -- Orchestra Management App
 ===================================

+# Branch feature/project-registration-form #

+## Purpose ##

+Pull-down menus composed of ul/li and a are easier to style and open the possibility to open the target in another tab or window.

+## Comments ##

 # General README #

 The goal of the project is a group-ware application which aids